Dumont d'Urville Station: Wildlife

 One of the main interests of the base is the study of wildlife, notably the emperor penguins.
 In the summer, the rocks near the base serve as a refuge for the Adélie penguin, which comes here to reproduce.
 Skua, snow petrel, giant petrel, Cape petrel also spend the summer near the base.
 In the winter, only emperor penguins stay to reproduce.
 However, around August, giant petrels return to feed on emperor penguin chicks.

 Some marine animals are equally present despite the negative temperature of the water.
 Among rare visitors to the archipelago, there are other species of penguins, orcas, and rorquals.

 Activity

 The base Dumont d'Urville is first and foremost a scientific base, even if nowadays the transportation of supplies to the Concordia Station (operated together with Italian researchers) represents an important part of the activity of the base.
-The French Southern and Atlantic Lands (TAAF) administration, the French Polar Institute Paul-Émile Victor (IPEV) and the French Navy jointly operate the icebreaker Astrolabe which is based out of Reunion.
+The French Southern and Atlantic Lands (TAAF) administration, the French Polar Institute Paul-Émile Victor (IPEV) and the French Navy jointly operate the icebreaker L'Astrolabe which is based out of Réunion.
 The vessel is used both to bring personnel and supplies to the Dumont d'Urville Station and for research and patrol duties.